rajeshvkothari/oom/GIN_README_2508.md

       Key Pair: cciPublicKey
       ```

-	  Note: cciPublicKey is the auth key to login/ssh into AWS (which should be available with you locally).
+	  Note: cciPublicKey is the authentication key to login/ssh into AWS (which should be available with you locally).

     - Setup Docker on DMaaP Server: